Zaprogramiacz/MobileDevDiary/content/posts/testing-swiftui-code-the-beginning/index.md

 ## Chapter I - Requirements

+Our goal will be to build a very simple app that displays jokes fetched from the API.

 We're going to start from the very beginning - describing requirements that we'll be implemented.

-{ opisać ogólnie co budujemy }

 ### Business logic